16 online event marketing tips

 If you don’t receive a response to your first email, don’t give up, follow up several times at appropriate intervals.
 You’ll be amazed to see how many people will reply or action after a second, third or even fourth email.

-Event outreach via social media
+Market to potential attendees via social media

 Use social media to make a buzz and promote your event to a wider audience.
 But it’s a strategy that cannot be taken lightly, to see results you must have a plan.